hchaudhary1/opencode-prompts/.opencode/command/create_plan.md

 When this command is invoked:

 1. **Check if parameters were provided**:
-   - If a file path or ticket reference was provided as a parameter, skip the default message
+   - If a file path or task reference was provided as a parameter, skip the default message
    - Immediately read any provided files FULLY
    - Begin the research process